No items found.

 Optimize experiences through A/B testing

-A/B test different versions of web pages, app screens, or email copy to see which performs better in terms of customer engagement and conversion.
+A/B test different versions of web pages, app screens, or email copy to see which performs better in terms of engagement and conversion.
 Use data from A/B tests, testing hypotheses generated by customer satisfaction insights, for evidence-based decisions, supporting fluid insight-to-action cycles.

 Continuously iterate on user experiences based on A/B testing results.
 Teams using feedback-driven objectives often launch improvement initiatives more quickly.
 Testable elements include calls to action, headlines, layouts, and navigation.